ch728/cucurbit-usda/manuscript.md

 have a number of uses for breeding and can also be used to guide future experments aimed at biological insight.

-From a breeding perspective, these data can be used to develop germplasm specific marker panels for use in breeding applications, as has been done in other crops {@doi:10.1186/s12284-019-0311-0}.
+These data could be used to develop germplasm specific marker panels for use in breeding applications, as has been done in other crops {@doi:10.1186/s12284-019-0311-0}.
 Possible breeding applications would include marker assisted selection, marker assisted backcrossing, and purity assessment of seedstock using a low density panel; whereas, a medium density panel could be developed for routine genomic selection.
 Our clustering of samples based on maker data suggest geography is a key driver for overall population